Table of Contents

 Electronic learning, often referred to as e-learning, enables one to access course material on a computer.
 CDs, DVDs, and computer-based applications deliver e-learning courses.

 Online learning is a form of electronic learning that requires students and teachers to access the internet.
-Online learning is often more interactive than the other types of distance learning, as it allows participants to communicate with each other in real-time.
+Online learning is often more interactive than the other types, as it allows participants to communicate with each other in real-time.

 With online learning, you might also be able to download your study material from the internet, submit your assignments via an online student portal, complete assessments online, attend webinars, and participate in virtual classes.